 Let’s start with the Website Web Application Testing Checklist: Testing a website thoroughly is crucial to ensure its functionality, usability, and overall user experience.
-However, website testing can be a complex process with many different aspects to consider.
+However, website testing can be a complex process with many different aspects.
 This is where a website testing checklist comes in handy.

-A website testing checklist is a comprehensive list of items that must be tested before a website can be ready for launch.
+A website testing checklist is a comprehensive list of items that must be tested before launching a website.
 It covers all aspects of website testing, including functionality, usability, performance, security, and cross-browser compatibility.
 Using a website testing checklist, website testers can ensure that they don’t miss any critical elements in the website testing process, and developers can ensure that their website meets all the necessary standards to ensure a high-quality user experience.

-In this article, we’ll explore the benefits of using a website testing checklist, the different items that should be included in a checklist, and how to implement a website testing checklist in your testing process.
+In this article, we’ll explore the benefits of using a website testing checklist, the items that should be included, and how to implement a website testing checklist in your testing process.

 When we start the testing process for a website, we perform the below testing on a website: